dasBente/strapi/README.md

 # Content Management

-Srapi-based content management system as a general CMS for other projects.
+Strapi-based content management system to be used for other personal projects.

 ## Scripts